moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/kev/decisions/001_unify_kev_and_epss_as_cve_enrichments.md

 ## Context

-We are implementing support for Known Exploited Vulnerabilities (KEV) data in GitLab.
+We are implementing support for KEV data in GitLab.
 Initially, we considered storing KEV data separately from EPSS data.
 However, after discussion, we realized that unifying KEV and EPSS data as CVE enrichments could provide benefits in terms of performance and future flexibility.